What is Network Attached Storage (NAS)?

 NAS devices are optimal for easy file storing and sharing and have multiple benefits.
 It can be set up for automatic backups and often have its own operating system depending on the device.
 However, NAS devices are not immune to data loss and the possibility of data loss cannot be overlooked.

 Reason 1: Human error

-Accidentally deleting files, overwriting the drive, inappropriate installation, and re-formatting the device are some human errors which lead to NAS data loss.
+Accidentally deleting files, overwriting the drive, inappropriate installation, and re-formatting the device are some human errors that lead to NAS data loss.